Adifroimo/Tableau-Project/README.md

 # Tableau-Project
-Data Visualization Project using Tableau
+Data Visualization Project using Tableau.
+It is recommended to open the project on a desktop computer screen.

 Dashboard :